 6- Uncomplicated production of personalized and individual products

 For small quantities of up to 100 parts, rapid prototyping offers significant cost and speed advantages over traditional manufacturing methods.
 This is particularly worthwhile for companies that offer individual or personalized products.

-In this article, we will refer to 5 of the most popular and leading prototpying tools.
+In this article, we will refer to 5 of the most popular and leading prototyping tools.
 The strengths and weaknesses of these well-known tools are highlighted in this article:

 General criteria for prototyping tools

 An important decision criterion for prototyping tools is certainly always the price.
-Basically, prototyping tools differ between one-time purchase and a subscription model.
+Basically, prototyping tools differ between a one-time purchase and subscription models.
 A license can only be purchased for Axure and Justinmind and is then around 500 US dollars.